NOTE: THERE ARE A NUMBER OF MEDITATION SONGS UNDER THE BOOKS TAB.

 By “Mantra” I do not mean syllables uttered in an ancient language in order to develop esoteric powers.

 For me, mantra means using the power of music to stick to the ear as an ear worm in order to remind me of practice basics or essential truths—in in our own language.
-Thich Nhat Hanh sometimes speaks of mindfulness as a guardian angel sitting on his shoulder.
-Imagine for a moment that the guardian angel has become a songbird.
-For me, a mantra is what the guardian-angel-turned-songbird sings in my ear.
-If the melody is of the kind that I can’t get out of my ear, then, such a mantra mimics concentration, and lets me practice for long periods on end with little effort and much pleasure.
+If the melody is of the kind that I can’t get out of my ear, then, such a mantra mimics concentration, and lets me practice for long periods with little effort and much pleasure.

 Using songs is a unique and powerful way to move your meditation practice forward.

 Music is used in all spiritual traditions.
-“There are heavenly palaces whose gates are only opened by song,” said Baal Shem Tov.
-It is the core of Music Therapy, a discipline taught in many universities.
 In Mindfulness songs I have brought streams coming from different sources together to create a new support for effective meditation.

 Another powerful reason for using songs as an aid to meditation practice is the fact that they address both sides of the mind—they address the emotional mind as well as the cognitive mind.
 As the words keep the cognitive mind engaged, the melody works its magic, and reaches deeper layers of our consciousness.